Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

             "AutoRun": true,
             // The port where the Vite Development Server will be running.
 The default value is 5173.
             "Port": 5174,
-            // If true, the middleware will use HTTPS to connect to the Vite Development Server.
+            // Pass true, if you are using HTTPS to connect to the Vite Development Server.
 The default value is false.
             "Https": false,
         }
     }